sorewachigauyo/kc-slot-calc/readme.md

 | AI              | 10          |
 ```

 Hence, if the player gets AI and the enemy gets AS+, the `rand` function returns two values: 0 or 1.
-Hence, there will be four possible outcomes of `loss`, which may be non-unique.
+There will be four possible outcomes of `loss`, which may be non-unique.
 If there are two slots, we add up `loss` per slot and there will be 16 different possible outcomes.
-Thus, the number of possible cases is given by `(air_state + 1) ^ num_slots`.
+Thus, the number of possible cases is given by `(2 * (air_state + 1)) ^ num_slots`.

 ## Slot Estimation